 This step has saved us the most money.
 Don’t think that you must eat fancy food.
 Don’t feel you must follow the prescribed menus listed in health books.
 Eat simple food, prepared with love in your own kitchen, and be content.

-When you ask the Lord to bless the food before you pray, do you really mean it?
+When you ask the Father to bless the food before you pray, do you really mean it?
 Are you truly thankful?
-If you had been in the crowd of 5,000 who came to listen to Jesus, would you have been content with fish and bread?
+If you had been in the crowd of 5,000 who came to listen to Yeshua, would you have been content with fish and bread?
 I Timothy 4:4-5 says, “For every creature of God is good, and nothing to be refused, if it be received with thanksgiving: For it is sanctified by the word of God and prayer.”

 I should also remind you that you should never compare your spending ability with those you see around you.
 Satan would love to plant seeds of discontent in your mind.
 Rather than worrying or grumbling, resolve to let thankfulness rule in your kitchen and your heart.